 - Cross-site scripting attacks.
 Using a script included in an XML based application to violate the same-origin policy, which does not allow any script to obtain properties from or modify any content on a different application.
 Since scripts can obtain information and modify files by using your XML application, allowing a script access to content belonging to a different application can give an attacker the means to obtain unauthorized information, to compromise the application, or both

-Known web attacks can usually be stopped by filtering web site traffic for specific characteristics (signatures) that always appear for a specific attack and should never appear in legitimate traffic.
+Known web attacks can usually be stopped by filtering website traffic for specific characteristics (signatures) that always appear for a specific attack and must never appear in legitimate traffic.
 This approach has the advantages of requiring relatively few resources and posing relatively little risk of false positives.
-It is therefore a valuable tool in fighting attacks on web sites and web services, and configuring basic signature protections that intercept most known web attacks is easy to do.
+Therefore, it is a valuable tool in fighting attacks on websites and web services, and configuring basic signature protection.

 Unknown web attacks

-The greatest threat against web sites and applications does not come from known attacks, but from unknown attacks.
-Most unknown attacks fall into one of two categories: newly-launched attacks for which security firms have not yet developed an effective defense (zero-day attacks), and carefully-targeted attacks on a specific web site or web service rather than many web sites or web services (spear attacks).
-These attacks, like known attacks, are usually intended to obtain sensitive private information, compromise the web site or web service and allow it to be used for further attacks, or both of those goals.
+The greatest threat against websites and applications does not come from known attacks, but from unknown attacks.
+Most unknown attacks fall into one of two categories: newly launched attacks for which security firms have not yet developed an effective defense (zero-day attacks), and carefully targeted attacks on a specific website or web service rather than many websites or web services (spear attacks).
+These attacks, like known attacks, are intended to obtain sensitive private information, compromise the website or web service and allow it to be used for further attacks, or both of those goals.

 Zero-day attacks are a major threat to all users.
 These attacks are usually of the same types as known attacks; zero-day attacks often involve injected SQL, a cross-site script, a cross-site request forgery, or another type of attack similar to known attacks.
-In most cases, they target vulnerabilities that the developers of the targeted software, web site, or web service either are unaware of or have just learned about.
-Security firms have therefore usually not developed defenses against these attacks, and even if they have, users have usually not obtained and installed the patches or performed the workarounds necessary to protect against these attacks.
-The time between discovery of a zero-day attack and availability of a defense (the vulnerability window) is shrinking, but perpetrators can still count on hours or even days in which many web sites and web services lack any specific protection against the attack.
+Usually, they target vulnerabilities that the developers of the targeted software, website, or web service either are unaware of or have learned about.
+Security firms have therefore not developed defenses against these attacks, and even if they have, users have not obtained and installed the patches or performed the workarounds necessary to protect against these attacks.
+The time between discovery of a zero-day attack and availability of a defense (the vulnerability window) is shrinking, but perpetrators can still count on hours or even days in which many websites and web services lack any specific protection against the attack.

 Spear attacks are a major threat, but to a more select group of users.
-A common type of spear attack, a spear phish, is usually targeted at customers of a specific bank or financial institution, or (less commonly) at employees of a specific company or organization.
-Unlike other phishes, which are often crudely written forgeries that a user with any familiarity with the actual communications of that bank or financial institution can recognize, spear phishes are letter perfect and extremely convincing.
-They can contain information specific to the individual that, at first look, no stranger should know or be able to obtain.
-The spear phisher is therefore able to convince his or her target to provide the requested information, which the phisher can then use to loot accounts, to process illegitimately obtained money from other sources, or to gain access to other, even more sensitive information.
+A common type of spear attack, a spear phishes, is targeted at customers of a specific bank or financial institution, or (less commonly) at employees of a specific company or organization.
+Unlike other phishes, which are often crudely written forgeries that a user with any familiarity with the actual communications of that bank or financial institution can recognize, spear phishes are letter perfect and convincing.
+They can contain information specific to the individual that, at first look, no stranger must know or be able to obtain.
+The spear phisher is therefore able to convince the target to provide the requested information, which the phisher can then use to loot accounts, to process illegitimately obtained money from other sources, or to gain access to other, even more sensitive information.